 With my backstory, I have always been on the job seeker side.

 Knowing what is like, I have always focused on giving you the best personal tips, information, and tricks from my experience so you can feel at ease when you apply for a job in the USA.
 But, today I found myself with a different point of view that may shock everybody…

 Earlier this year, being more specific… About three months ago, trying to make the best of USponsor Me website, I noticed that I needed some help.
-I decided to start looking for a Marketing and Communication Assistant to hire, to have extra hands and brain to upgrade this project.
+I decided to start looking for a Marketing and Communication Assistant to hire, to have extra hands and brains to upgrade this project.

 And, knowing that the majority of you guys that read me are searching for job openings, my first thought was to keep this job inside the family.

 So, I immediately posted two job openings, and I started receiving your feedback in no time!!

 Being completely honest, I was static to see that people were excited to give me a hand to develop and expand USponsor Me. 🙂

 At least, that’s what I thought when started seeing your applications and emails accumulating in my inbox email in response to my offer… But, right after that, I realized that the reality was different.
 I found myself in a position not typical for me… For the first time, I found myself in the “Recruiter’s” shoes.